kitesi/scoped-sort/cli/README.md

 }

 complete -F _ssort_completions -o default ssort

 ```

-# Questions & Contribution
+## Questions & Contribution

+This program might have some learning curve, so if you need any help, submit a
-If you need help, found bugs or want to contribute create a github issue.
+github issue and I'll be glad to help.
+If you find any bugs or want to
+contribute also create a github issue.